R-Anurag/DSA/Binary Search/Peak Element I.md

 ---

 ## Binary Search Approach (O(log n))
 - Imagine Array with multiple segments sorted in ascending or descending order.
+If we want to visualize an array with the peak elements from the graphical point of view, it must be one of the following:
 ## Graph Representation of array
 ![Peak Graph 4](../images/arrWithSinglePeak.png)
 ![Peak Graph 1](../images/arrWithMultiplePeaks.png)